oplS17projects/Image-To-Sketch-Posterizing/README.md

 ### Deliverable and Demonstration
 We successfully to convert from the image to sketch.
+For now, every picture need to be in the same folder of the program.
+However, in the future, we may make an user interface to help user easy to use and also make the read and save image anywhere as the user wants.

 ## Functional Detail